 Common mistakes

-- Accepting management’s impairment model without sensitivity analysis.
-The FRC has identified this as a recurring finding across every inspection cycle.
+• Accepting management’s impairment model without running sensitivity analysis on the key assumptions.
+The FRC has identified this as a recurring finding for estimates across every inspection cycle.
 ISA 540 requires the auditor to evaluate the reasonableness of assumptions, not just verify the mathematical accuracy of the model.

-- Treating going concern as a checklist exercise.
-The AFM’s consultation data shows going concern is the hardest judgement for Dutch PIE audit firms.
-If it’s hard enough to consult on, it’s too hard for a ticked-box working paper.
+• Treating the going concern assessment as a checklist rather than a substantive evaluation.
+AFM consultation data shows going concern is the hardest judgement for Dutch PIE audit firms.
+If it is hard enough to consult on, it is too hard for a ticked-box working paper.
 ISA 570 requires documented evidence of the auditor’s own assessment.

-- Journal entry testing based only on size.
-ISA 240.A44 requires criteria targeting fraud risk characteristics.
+• Performing journal entry testing with selection criteria based only on size.
+ISA 240 .A44 requires criteria targeting fraud risk characteristics.
 The FRC and IFIAR both flag this annually.
-Selection criteria must include at least period-end timing and unusual preparer characteristics.

 Get practical audit insights, weekly.